Financial Responsibility and Payment Options

 contact their lender with status inquiries.

-If a student is receiving a loan from an outside lender (i.e. Sallie Mae, Wells Fargo, etc.), the loan check will be made co-payable to the student and Webster University.
-If the student’s account is paid in full, the University may endorse the check and release it directly to the student.
+If a student is receiving a loan from an outside lender, the funds may be sent to Webster University or a loan check may be made co-payable to the student and Webster University.
+If the student's account is paid in full, the University may endorse the check and release it directly to the student.
 If a balance is due on the student account, those checks must be credited to the student account.
-Students will be contacted by the Business Office in order to obtain the student’s endorsement as required by the Uniform Commercial Code Article 3, Subsection 110, item D.
+Students will be contacted by the Business Office in order to obtain the student's endorsement as required by the Uniform Commercial Code Article 3, Subsection 110, item D.

-Once an outside loan arrives at the University, Financial Aid will validate student enrollment and forward the loan check to the Business Office.
-The Business Office will notify the student with a phone call.
-If the cashier cannot reach the student, an email notification will be sent to the student’s Webster email address.
+Once an outside loan arrives at the University, Financial Aid will validate student enrollment and apply loan funds or forward any loan check to the Business Office.
+The Business Office will notify the student with a phone call if a loan endorsement is necessary.
+If the cashier cannot reach the student, an email notification will be sent to the student's Webster email address.

 Employer Reimbursement - ER

-This option is limited to employer reimbursement policies with no contingencies such as grade requirements.
+This option may be combined with other options such as financial aid.
 Transcripts are not released when an unpaid balance exists.